Leebonggu/weather-app/readme.md

-this is weather app made react-native
+# this is weather app made react-native.
-This turorial is made by Nomad-coder
+# This turorial is made by Nomad-coder